-4.2.10.3 Ensure that buildings and structures in Residential Areas do not exacerbate natural hazards, particularly flood events, or cause adverse impacts on natural coastal processes.
+4.2.10.3 Ensure that structures in Residential Areas do not exacerbate natural hazards, particularly flood events.

-Refer to Rule 3.2.2.13 for information on geotechnical and engineering design reports Large structures have the potential to increase the degree of risk associated with flooding.
+Large structures have the potential to increase the degree of risk associated with flooding.
 Where they are proposed for flood-prone areas they will be controlled to ensure that they do not increase the flood hazard.